xundeenergie/friendica/doc/smarty3-templates.md

 ### field_select.tpl

-A drop down selection box.
+A drop-down selection box.
 Field parameter:

 0. Name of the field,
 1. Label of the selection box,
 2. Current selected value,
 3. Help text for the selection box,
-4. Array holding the possible values of the selection drop down.
+4. Array holding the possible values of the selection drop-down.

 ### field_select_raw.tpl

-A drop down selection box (see above) but you have to prepare the values yourself.
+A drop-down selection box (see above) but you have to prepare the values yourself.
 Field parameter:

 0. Name of the field,
 1. Label of the selection box,
 2. Current selected value,
 3. Help text for the selection box,
-4. Possible values of the selection drop down.
+4. Possible values of the selection drop-down.

 ### field_textarea.tpl